JoakimOL/Ttm4135-compendium/src/12-TLS.md

 - phase 4: finalize the setup of the secure connection.

 ### Phase 1 {#sec:TLS:handshake:phase1}
+Client and server negotiate TLS version, cipher suite and nonces to be used in compression and key exchange.
+This consists of two messages:

+First a client "hello" which states the highest version of TLS available as well as which ciphersuites are available.
+Also sends client nonce, $N_c$.

+Afterwards, the server responds with a "hello" that returns the servers' selection of version and ciphersuite from the list sent by the client.
+Also sends server nonce, $N_c$, to client.

+### Phase 2 {#sec:TLS:handshake:phase2}
+Server sends its certificate (obtained by a CA) to client, as well as its input to the key exchange algorithm (server key exchange).
+If the negotiated scheme includes client authorization, request the clients' certificate.

+### Phase 3 {#sec:TLS:handshake:phase3}
+> TODO

+### Phase 4 {#sec:TLS:handshake:phase4}
+> TODO

+### TLS Ciphersuites {#sec:TLS:handshake:ciphersuites}
 TLS ciphersuites specify which algorithms to use, both for key establishment as well as the later authenticated encryption and key generation.
 There are a literal fuck ton of suites to choose from, and many are bad.
 TLS 1.3 have removed a bunch, and requires all ciphersuites to be `AEAD`  (see
 @sec:authencryption:modes)

+An example of a ciphersuite is TLS_RSA_WITH_3DES_EDE_CBC_SHA.
+This unholy abomination means:

+- The key exchange will use RSA for encryption
+- 3DES in CBC mode will be used for encryption of secure communications
+- SHA-1 will be used in HMAC

+The first part denotes the handshake algorithm, the second part denotes (authenticated)encryption scheme and the third part denotes the means of achieving integrity (key deriving or hash function) ?